spencermyoung513/gpa/README.md

 pre-commit install
 ```

-When you commit new code, the pre-commit hook will run a series of scripts to standardize formatting.
-There will also be a flake8 check that provides warnings about various Python styling violations.
-These must be resolved for the commit to go through.
+When you commit new code, the pre-commit hook will run a series of scripts to standardize formatting and run code quality checks.
+Any issues must be resolved for the commit to go through.
 If you need to bypass the linters for a specific commit, add the `--no-verify` flag to your git commit command.

 ## Viewing a Dataset